Become an Early Childhood Teacher: Master’s of Early Childhood Education

 MSECE OVERVIEW

 Being a teacher today means leading classrooms defined by a multiplicity of languages, abilities, and life experiences.
-More than 50 percent of your students will be children of color.
-To create a truly inclusive classroom, you need to know how to build on the strengths of every student and much more.
-You need to be attuned to individual family dynamics and have a comprehensive understanding of the systemic forces that stand in the way of learning and opportunity.
+Teachers need specialized skills to know how to build on the strengths of every one of your students.
+You need to be attuned to individual family dynamics and have a comprehensive understanding of contexts for learning and opportunities to partner with families.
+More than ever before, teachers can create inviting and caring classrooms, and Erikson Institute is leading the way.

-Start in the Summer or Fall* term and earn your ECE degree, initial licensure and three endorsements in a hybrid or online program.
+Start in Fall or Spring term and earn your degree, initial early childhood education licensure and three endorsements in a flexible hybrid or online program.

 Why Erikson